Twitter rolls out app-install ads globally

-* Sarah Friar says joins Slack Technologies's board of directors - tweet Source text (http://bit.ly/2mtlsxl)

-SAN FRANCISCO, June 30 Twitter Inc began rolling out app-install ads globally on Monday, expanding a mobile advertising format that has proven successful on rival platforms such as Facebook.
+SAN FRANCISCO Twitter Inc began rolling out app-install ads globally on Monday, expanding a mobile advertising format that has proven successful on rival platforms such as Facebook.

 App-install ads have proven popular on Facebook and other social networks, driving a large portion of revenue growth.